davew-msft/MLOps-E2E/Lab20/README.md

     ![Provide connection name, and Azure Resource Group and then select Ok.
 The resource group should match the value you provided in the YAML file.](../images/09.png 'Add an Azure Resource Manager service connection dialog')

+Click OK and then go back in to Update and `Verify Connection`.